waqasbhatti/lcc-server/README.md

 - HTTP API for generating light curve collection footprint given a survey mosaic; generated datasets can then be footprint aware

-- access control to all data based on users and groups, HTTP API access via key
+- access control to all data based on users and groups, HTTP API access via key, user and group definition, etc.

 This framework forms the basis for the [HAT data server](https://data.hatsurveys.org).
 It is meant to run with PostgreSQL and